 1. You can simply sell the property, pay off the mortgage and split the proceeds.

 2. One of you can remain in the property with their name alone on the mortgage and ‘buy out’ the other partner.
 This is often done when there are children involved so the children can remain in the family home until they are grown up.
-It has the advantage that the partner who remains in the property is not reliant on an ex-partner for mortgage payments.
+Buying a partner out of your house has the advantage that the partner who remains in the property is not reliant on an ex-partner for mortgage payments.
 But it can be an expensive option and lenders will want to satisfy themselves that the partner remaining in the property can meet any outstanding mortgage commitments on their own.